 My eyes slide shut and the bed sucks me in further, but then I’m shocked out of it again.

-This time I brace myself on my elbow and click on the bedside lamp.
-The soft light is blinding and my eyes take a moment to adjust before staring at my feet.
+This time I brace myself on my elbow and use my phone as a flashlight.
+The light is blinding and my eyes take a moment to adjust before I can clearly see my feet.

 Nothing happens and I frown.

 Something’s just not right but I don’t see anything out of the ordinary.